 Marjoram is quite a welcome addition to the former duo of oregano and thyme!
 I have used marjoram in cooking (1 toothpick amount will due in a whole pot/pan) and taken 2-3 drops internally for keeping my immune system strong with stress.
 Make sure you read here if you are new to using genuine essential oils for other safe applications.

-Disclaimer: This information is applicable ONLY for therapeutic, Grade A essential oils.
+Disclaimer: This information about essential oils applicable ONLY for therapeutic, Grade A essential oils.
 This information DOES NOT apply to essential oils that have not been AFNOR and ISO standardized or tested for purity.
 There is no quality control in the United States and oils labeled as “100% pure” need only contain 5% of the actual oil.
 The rest of the bottle can be filled with fillers and sometimes toxic ingredients that can irritate the skin.
+Please check the study source for company and source of the herb, extract, or essential oil.

 This information is for information purposes only and is not intended to diagnose, treat, or prescribe for any illness